DhanwantariDevre/Python_Programming/README.md

 #### Description
 1. Python is used everywhere that's why I'm improved myself more than before in Python
 2. Here are the main files of python that performed different operations related to
-   a.
-Operators
+   1. Operators
-   b.
-Data Types
+   2. Data Types
-   c.
-List
+   3. List
-   d.
-Tuple
+   4. Tuple
-   e.
-Set
+   5. Set
-   f.
-Dictionary
+   6. Dictionary
 3. Some tasks and practiced examples related to basics of Python Programming.